kodasoftware/oauth/README.md

     The name of this instance of the API.
   * `APP_PORT`
     The port to bind the API to listen to requests on.
+  * `APP_CORS`
+    The configuration to pass the CORS middleware as a JSON string.
+See [@koa/cors](https://github.com/koajs/cors) for the full configuration options.
   * `LOG_LEVEL`
     The log level to set for the log output.
+See [Pino](https://github.com/pinojs/pino)

 #### Database configuration
   * `DB_CLIENT`